 To make the citrus enzyme cleaner, all you need to do is combine orange scraps, brown sugar, and water in a plastic bottle.
 Let the mix ferment for about two weeks – the orange scent will help to tackle those strong odors.
 After it’s done fermenting, strain the liquid into another container, and dilute it with water when you’re ready to clean up cat urine stains.

-Of course, there are commercial citrus enzyme cleaners out there, like Bubba’s Rowdy Friends Pet Stain & Odor Terminator, but making your own homemade version is a more budget-friendly and eco-conscious option.
+Of course, there are commercial citrus enzyme cleaner out there, like Bubba’s Rowdy Friends Pet Stain & Odor Terminator, but making your own homemade version is a more budget-friendly and eco-conscious option.

 Apple Cider Vinegar Alternative